mfpop/rnexus/docs/PROJECT_README.md

 # Nexus - Manufacturing Operations Management System

+Note: This file replaces the former root README and now lives under docs/.

 ## 🚀 Project Overview

 Nexus is a comprehensive manufacturing operations management system built with modern web technologies.
 It provides a unified platform for managing activities, projects, production processes, and team collaboration in manufacturing environments.